virtusaCloudCOE/intelligent-doc-automation/README.md

 # Deploying intelligent-doc-automation app to GKE via Google Cloud Marketplace

 ## Overview
-Intelligent-doc-automation is an application for document automation, i.e. extraction of entities from digital documents.
+Intelligent Document Automation is an application for document automation, i.e. extraction of entities from digital documents.
 There are two parts of this application.
 1. Trade Finance and 2.
 Margin Call

 ##### Trade Finance API